Project graph

 Great question, the project graph is used throughout the codebase to accomplish a variety of functions, but mainly:

-- Is fed into the action graph to determine relationships of tasks between other tasks, and across projects.
+- Is fed into the task graph to determine relationships of tasks between other tasks, and across projects.

 - Powers our Docker layer caching and scaffolding implementations.